stormtheory/java-password-vault/README.md

 ---

-## 🧠 Purpose
+## 🧠 Purpose and Project Overview

-This project is intended as a **learning-focused implementation** of a password manager, demonstrating real-world cryptographic practices such as authenticated encryption, secure key handling, and safe storage patterns.
+This was something I (StormTheory) solely coded for a **University of Missouri–Saint Louis (UMSL)** Object Orientated Coding (Java 2) end of course project.
+I wanted to do a project that I'm passionate about, privacy and security and in doing so built it to demonstrate cryptography best practices including authenticated encryption, secure key derivation, memory wiping, and safe storage.
+It was intended as a **learning-focused implementation** of a password manager, demonstrating real-world cryptography practices such as authenticated encryption, secure key handling, and safe storage patterns, while flexing my muscles on some Java development.

 ---
 <div align="center">